PythonicNinja/mevo/README.md

 `loginkey` is most important from above response

-# how to reserve bike programatically
+# how to reserve bike programatically?

 1. obtain loginkey from above
 2. obtain place